pile of books on a table

 Acquisition Priorities

-Over time, materials have been added throughout the library to support the university's constantly-evolving curriculum and programs.
-In an effort to keep collections current and flexible in a rapidly changing environment, the Library uses a combination of data driven acquisitions (DDA), patron driven acquisitions (PDA), and just in time (JIT) acquisitions.
-In addition to these general principles, priority is placed on acquisitions to support programs that are going through accreditation.
+Over time, materials have been added throughout the library to support the university's constantly evolving curriculum and programs.
+To keep collections current and flexible in a rapidly changing environment, the Library uses a combination of data driven acquisitions (DDA), patron driven acquisitions (PDA), and just in time (JIT) acquisitions.
+In addition to these general principles, priority is placed on acquisitions to support programs undergoing accreditation.

 Multiple Copies